request/request-promise/README.md

 ## Migration from v3 to v4

 1. `request` became a peer dependency.
 Thus make sure that `request` is installed into your project as a direct dependency. (`npm install --save request`)
-2. **Note for NPM proxy users:** `request-promise` depends on `@request/promise-core` and downloading such [scoped packages](https://www.npmjs.org/doc/misc/npm-scope.html) seems to be a bit of a challenge for NPM proxies like [`sinopia`](https://github.com/rlidwka/sinopia) or [Artifactory](https://www.jfrog.com/artifactory/).
-If your `npm install` results in a 404 please read [this issue](https://github.com/request/request-promise/issues/137).
-3. Continuation Local Storage is no longer supported.
+2. Continuation Local Storage is no longer supported.
 However, you [can get back the support](https://github.com/request/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.
-4. When you migrated your `transform` function to v3 and had to add `if (!(/^2/.test('' + response.statusCode))) { return resolveWithFullResponse ? response : body; }` you may now set the option `transform2xxOnly = true` instead.
+3. When you migrated your `transform` function to v3 and had to add `if (!(/^2/.test('' + response.statusCode))) { return resolveWithFullResponse ? response : body; }` you may now set the option `transform2xxOnly = true` instead.

 ## Migration from v2 to v3